Illinois Book Awards

 Reader’s Choice Award Challenge!

-Read books from the 2025 Monarch, Bluestem and Caudill Award lists to earn prizes!
+Read books from the 2027 Monarch, Bluestem and Caudill Award lists to earn prizes!
 Monarch readers who read all 20 books from their list and Bluestem and Caudill readers who read 10 books from theirs earn a paperback book of their own to keep.
 Track the books you read for the challenge using the Beanstack app (iOS/Google Play) or website.
 Prefer paper?
 Register and pick up a log at the Youth Services Desk!
 This program is open to all children in grades K-8.
+Registration opens in August 2026.

 Description: